likicv/usysml-test-cases/README.md

-The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable, in the sense that it would possible to create a valid SysML v2 model with a subset of features defined by the full SysML v2 specification.
-We note that with just a subset of the full SysML v2 specification it would possible to create quite complex, fully compliant SysML v2 models.
+The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable, in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
+We note that with just a subset of the full SysML v2 specification it would possible to create quite complex model.
+And furthermore, such models would be fully compliant with the SysML v2 specification.

-While the objective of this project is to generate test cases and associated discussion that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a specific implementation of the SysML v2 specification.
-Such an implementation corresponding to uSysML v0.01 (spiral 1) would support the behaviours of the keywords `package`, `part`, `part def` in accordance with the SysML v2 specification, and nothing else.
+While the objective of this project is to generate test cases and associated discussion that will be useful in any SysML v2 implementation, it is sometimes useful to think of a uSysML version as a limited implementation of the SysML v2 specification.
+For example, such an implementation corresponding to uSysML v0.01 (spiral 1) would support the behaviours of the keywords `package`, `part`, `part def` in accordance with the SysML v2 specification, and nothing else.

-It follows that every model defined by the uSysML scope muste be a valid SysML v2 model, paresable by a complete SysML v2 implementation.
-However the reverse does not hold: because the uSysML scope is limited, and the full SysML v2 specification includes many features beyond the scope of uSysML.
+It follows that every model specified by uSysML must be a valid SysML v2 model, and paresable by a complete SysML v2 implementation.
+However the reverse does not hold: because the uSysML scope is limited, and the full SysML v2 specification includes many features beyond the scope of uSysML, general SysML v2 models are not necessarily parseable by the uSysML implementation.
 The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases development and analysis, and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.